EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: INTRODUCTION

 Motivated by the above drawbacks of existing methods, we propose an $\textbf{E}$fficient $\textbf{D}$ual-layer $\textbf{E}$xploration pla$\textbf{N}$ning method (EDEN) which can plan efficient exploration motions in hundred-meter-level 3-D environments in real-time.
-Different from greedy methods and optimal-routing-based methods, the proposed dual-layer method first finds a long-term sub-optimal exploration region routing efficiently and then decides the short-term targets that minimizes the exploration motion cost greedily.
-Specifically, we improve the Christofides algorithm, which is an approximate algorithm for solving TSP, to an exploration-oriented heuristic Christofides (EOHC) algorithm to find a sub-optimal but satisfying tour for ATSP with low computational cost.
-Then, a viewpoint for safety and two viewpoints with the highest curvature-penalized exploration gain in the first exploration region of the routing will be selected for high-speed trajectory planning.
-Then, inspired by \cite{Tordesillas2022}, we propose an aggressive and safe exploration-oriented (ASEO) trajectory for high-speed continuous exploration.
+Different from greedy methods and optimal-routing-based methods, the proposed dual-layer method first finds a long-term sub-optimal region routing efficiently and then decides the short-term targets that can fully take advantage of the current UAV speed.
+Specifically, we propose the \Higher{exploration-oriented heuristic double-tree (EOHDT)} algorithm to find a sub-optimal satisfactory routing for ATSP with low computational cost.
+Then, a viewpoint for safety and two viewpoints with the highest curvature-penalized exploration score in the first region of the routing will be selected for high-speed trajectory planning.
+Then, inspired by \cite{Tordesillas2022}, we propose an aggressive and safe exploration-oriented (ASEO) trajectory planning method for high-speed continuous exploration.
 The ASEO trajectory is composed of three parts: an exploring part, a continuous part, and a safety part.
-The time of the exploring part, the time of the continuous part, and the feasibility of the safety part are optimized together to find an aggresive trajectory and a backup trajectory for safety.
+The time of the exploring part, the time of the continuous part, and the feasibility of the safety part are optimized simultaneously to compute an aggressive trajectory for fast exploration and a backup trajectory for safety.

 We evaluate the proposed method by comparing it against state-of-the-art methods in various challenging environments.
-The results show that the proposed method has $5.2\%-14.0\%$ higher exploration efficiency, $10.4\%-15.5\%$ faster UAV speed, and $28.9\%-74.5\%$ lower computational cost.
+The results show that the proposed method has $5.2\%-89.7\%$ higher exploration efficiency, $10.4\%-69.7\%$ faster UAV speed, and $28.9\%-93.9\%$ lower computational cost.
 Further, the proposed method is deployed on a UAV and is tested in real-world environments to evaluate its effectiveness.
 The contributions of this work are summarized as follows: